Rtulpe/TM4-Traffic-Controller/documentation/2_Architecture_Design.md

 3. Night Mode Handler

 #### Car Sensor Flag
+Raised by car sensor being active.

 Used:
 1. Button Handler
 2. Standard and Rush Mode Handler

 #### Motion Flag
+Used as a "wait" for Pedestrian button presses, so pedestrians could not repeatedly press and abuse the buttons.

 Used:
 1. Button Handler
 2. Standard and Rush Mode Handler

 #### Traffic Mode
+Indicates which traffic mode it is:
+* -1 - Stopped mode
+* 0  - Standard mode
+* 1 - Rush mode
+* 2 - Night mode

 Used:
 1. Main Function
 2. Button Handler

 #### Light State
+Indicates which light state it is, as described in [Requirements](documentation/1_Engineering.md)  RE5

 Used:
 1. Button Handler